Diplomatic missions

 Surinamese dollar (SRD)

-The territory of Suriname can be divided into two main geographical regions: sandy lowlands to the north and dense tropical forests and savannas to the west and south.
+The territory of Suriname can be divided into two main geographical regions: sandy lowlands to the north and dense rainforests and savannas to the west and south.
 Several small mountain ranges cross the fertile land.

-Almost 14% of the Suriname territory is part of national parks and natural reserves.
+Almost 14% of the territory of Suriname is part of national parks and nature reserves.
 The land of Suriname is crossed by many rivers.
 The more significant are: Gran, Corantijn, Marowijne, Coppename and Saramacca.

-The best period for visiting Suriname is from December to April.
+The best time to visit Suriname is from December to April.

 Interesting facts

-The Spanish explorer Alonso Ojeda is the first European who in 1498 discovered the land of present Suriname.
+Spanish explorer Alonso Ojeda was the first European to discover the lands of present Suriname in 1498.

 In the 17th century, the Dutch were the first to settle and built their settlements at the mouth of Suriname River.